jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The average lead pencil will draw a line 35 miles long or write approximately 50,000 English words.
-More than 2 billion pencils are manufactured each year in the United States.
-If these were laid end to end they would circle the world nine times.
+⚡<!-- FUNFACT --> Fun fact: The word set has more definitions than any other word in the English language.

 </div>